Equalle/TimeMAtricks/README.md

 MAtricks not found: Verify MAtricks names match exactly (case-sensitive)

 ## Performance Tips
 Use refresh rates of 0.5-1 seconds for smooth operation.
 Higher values sync less so MAtricks are not always at correct time.
-Lower values might spam the System Monitor and
+Lower values might spam the System Monitor and should not be necessary.
 Choose unused pool numbers to avoid scattered MAtricks in your pool

 ## Version History
 BETA 0.9.3 (Current)

 ## Requirements
 GrandMA3 software (version 2.3+)

 ## Support
 For issues, feature requests, or contributions, please visit the GitHub repository.

 License
 This plugin is provided as-is for the GrandMA3 community.
 Use at your own discretion in production environments.